djalbat/necessary/README.md

                                  // the first array argument becomes [1, 4, 5]
 ```

-* The `replace()` function will replace an element in the array with the given element the first time that the test callback function returns a truthy value:
+* The `replace()` function will replace an element in the array with the given element the first time that the callback function returns a truthy value:

 ```
 replace([1, 2, 0, -1, -2], 3, (element, index) => {